Minecraft-Malware-Prevention-Alliance/working-groups/docs/public-identity-infra/standard.md

 ## 2. Certificate Authorities

-Certificate Authorities are organisations responsible for maintaining, delivering and invalidating code certificates.
+Certificate Authorities are organisations responsible for maintaining, delivering and invalidating code signing certificates.

 ### 2.1.
 Root Authorities

-Root Authorities are Certificate Authorities that can be fully trusted by verifiers.
+Root Authorities are Certificate Authorities that can be fully trusted by relying parties.
 They MAY deliver certificates directly and MAY sign other Certificate Authorities after verifying the new Certificate Authority is conforming to this document.

 ### 2.2.
 Authority Components

 Certificate Authorities MUST provide the following component:
-- Online Certificate Status Protocol server ([RFC 6960](https://www.rfc-editor.org/rfc/rfc6960))
+- Web server serving a Certificate Revocation List ([RFC 5280](https://www.rfc-editor.org/rfc/rfc5280))

 Certificate Authorities SHOULD and Root Authorities MUST provide the following components:
 - Time-Stamp Protocol server ([RFC 3161](https://www.rfc-editor.org/rfc/rfc3161))